FCBGP/FCBGP-BGPsec-Transition/draft-wang-sidrops-bgpsec-transition.md

 In traditional BGPsec, the BGPsec_PATH attribute is an optional non-transitive BGP path attribute.
 However, within this document, the BGPsec_PATH attribute is defined as an optional transitive BGP path attribute.
 It is important to note that the attribute code should remain the same as that of the traditional BGPsec_PATH attribute.

 In transitive BGPsec, the format of the BGPsec_PATH attribute is reused.

-Additionally, the AS_PATH attribute is retained.
+The AS_PATH is a mandatory path attribute in the legacy BGP UPDATE message.
+It is of fundamental importance to achieve transparent traversal of legacy BGP.
+The AS_PATH attribute is retained.
 This implies that, in transitive BGPsec, both the AS_PATH and BGPsec_PATH attributes will co-exist within the BGP UPDATE message.

 # Security Considerations